 A Headphone amplifier plays a great role in the sound.
 Plugging your headphone into something with a poor amplifier will significantly affect the quality of the sound you listen to.
 For example, the CD/MP3 player are generally awful and have a very poor quality amplifier.
 You can’t blame it because this little guy has to power the whole electronic and amplifier with a few volts available.
 Not only this, some of the better home AV amplifier headphone jacks offer highly variable sound.

 To experience the ultimate quality of the sound.
-You will need to do some research and find a better sound amplifier if you care about what you listen to and want to experience a better sound quality.
+You will need to research and find a better sound amplifier if you care about what you listen to and want to experience a better sound quality.
 You can find both home and portable amplifiers on the market that can handle high-end headphones.

 Do a Higher Price Tag Means Quality

-Best Over Ear Headphones 2021
+Best Over Ear Headphones 2022

 1. Sony MDR7506 Professional

 Sound quality is something that every one of us expects from headphones.
 Sony MDR7506 is good for using professional studios and critical music listening.
 With the 40mm drivers and neodymium magnets, they are capable of producing a loud sound.
 Furthermore, the quality of the sound and signature is great if you are a constant music listener.
-Also, the bass is there, mids are great and not muddy at all, plus highs are bright and well balanced.
+Also, the bass is there, the mids are great and not muddy at all, plus highs are bright and well-balanced.
 They are good for professional and casual music listeners.
 However, they aren’t perfectly flat and for audiophile-grade cans.